 Optimal performance is important for success and results in the sporting environment.
 A lack of sleep reduces concentration, which could mean the difference between winning or losing a game or a difference in cornering a car correctly in motorsports.
 Fatigue and an increase in injuries or a reduction in the ability to repair are all affected by sleep and this alters performance.
 With a decreased sleep you are less productive in tasks and there is a reduction in the ability to learn or restore information.
 There are also studies to show strength, problem-solving skills, reaction times and accuracy in tasks all diminish if there is sleep deficiency.
 In elite level athletes, milliseconds can be the means to success and sleep helps in achieving this.
-Professional specialists in sleep can give advise at the top level of sport and alter the environment and habits to promote healthy sleep and rest.
-Professionals such as this now advocate sleep quality and could be monitored through well-being questionnaires or digital monitors.
+Professional specialists in sleep can give advice at the top level of sport and alter the environment and habits to promote healthy sleep and rest.
+Professionals such as this now advocate quality which can be monitored through well-being questionnaires or digital monitors.
 This can involve reviewing mattresses, lighting, bed linen, pillows or the restrictive use of phones and androids to improve sleep and positively affect performance.

 Safety importance of sleep

 If sleep is poor and not of adequate time for the stage of life you are at risk of requiring to MICROSLEEP.
 This is when we have small moments of sleep when awake and affects concentration or is a lapse.
 This can affect driving and in some cases cause crashes.
 It affects how we perform and makes people switch off or have errors.
 Sleep is important for alertness and for us to function with full concentration in tasks and avoids accidents or serious problems.